Ramandeepmehra/Melanoma_Detection_Assignment/README.md

 - Image Classification
 - Deep Learning

+## Acknowledgement

+Developed as part of the Melanoma Detection Assignment required for UpGrad - IIIT Bangalore ML C60 Programme.

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@Ramandeepmehra] - feel free to contact me!